-In this tutorial, we are going to look at how you can use Veeam to backup a Linux PC to an SMB share.
+In this tutorial, we are going to look at how to use Veeam to back up Linux PCs to a Synology NAS.
 The SMB share will be hosted on a Synology NAS and after the backup is successful, we will look at restoring individual files/doing a bare-metal restore.

 Before we get started, if your destination is a Synology NAS (like mine is), you need to ensure that SMB3 is enabled.

 The tutorial below is for the Debian/Ubuntu operating system.
 Though the process is the same, the commands you will need to run are different.
 You can find those commands here.